spatie/laravel-robots-middleware/README.md

 }
 ```

 That's it!
-Responses will now always have an `X-Robots-Tag` in their headers, containing an `all` or `none` value.
+Responses will now always have an `x-robots-tag` in their headers, containing an `all` or `none` value.

 ## Changelog